-If there is one thing that a church building is for, it is worship.
-As worship is so important, preparing for a service in church takes time and work.
-Nothing is left to chance.
-The planning and structure can then leave us free to pray and to worship.
+If there is one thing that a church building is for, it is worship and as worship is so important, preparing for a service in church takes time and work, with nothing left to chance.
+This preparation involves many volunteers.

 Music in church tends to be very visible - certainly audible!
-What you see and hear during a service though is the tip of quite a large iceberg with nine tenths of the work having already happened in advance, usually weeks or months beforehand.
+But what you see and hear during a service though is the tip of quite a large iceberg with nine tenths of the work having already happened in advance, usually weeks or months beforehand.